-SYNC NV Device server requirement to synchronize STNC_NV Volatile cache Non-volatile cache 0 shall synchronize to the medium shall synchronize to the medium 1 shall synchronize to non-volatile cache or the medium should not synchronize to the medium
+SYNC_NV Device server requirement to synchronize logical blocks currently in the Volatile cache Non-volatile cache 0 Device server shall synchronize to the medium.
+Device server shall synchronize to the medium.
+1 If a non-volatile cache is present, device server shall synchronize to non-volatile cache or the medium.
+If a non-volatile cache is not present, device server shall synchronize to the medium.
+No requirement.

-Table 4 - SYNC_NV bit
+Table 4 - SYNC NV bit